MetaMask/snaps/packages/examples/packages/settings-page/README.md

 This snap demonstrates how to use `endowment:page-settings` permission to show a settings page that leverages custom UI components.

+This endowment is initially restricted to preinstalled snaps only.

 ## Snap manifest

 The manifest of this snap includes the `endowment:page-settings` permission: